Contingency Games for Multi-Agent Interaction: Conclusion

 \section{Conclusion}

-In this work we presented contingency games, a framework for game-theoretic motion planning that enables a robot to efficiently interact with other agents in the face of uncertainty about their intents.
-By capturing simplified belief dynamics, our method interpolates between certainty-equivalent games and fixed-uncertainty formulations.
-As a result, our method allows a robot to anticipate future changes in its belief during strategic interactions in a tractable manner.
-In detailed simulated driving experiments, we characterized both the qualitative behavior induced by strategic contingency planning and the quantitative performance gains with respect to existing game-theoretic methods. \looseness=-1
+We present contingency games, a game-theoretic motion planning framework that enables a robot to efficiently interact with other agents in the face of uncertainty about their intents.
+By capturing simplified belief dynamics, our method allows a robot to anticipate future changes in its belief during strategic interactions.
+In detailed simulated driving experiments, we characterized both the qualitative behavior induced by contingency games and the quantitative performance gains with respect to non-contingent baselines.

-Our approach currently considers discrete intents and simplifies the belief dynamics by fixing the belief until $\branchTime$ and assuming full certainty thereafter.
-In the future, one may model continuous intents and incorporate a more nuanced belief update model.
-Furthermore, while our method models the ego agent's uncertainty about other agents, it assumes that others are certain about the intents of all agents in the scene.
-Future work may develop tractable extensions that capture mutual uncertainty by maintaining individual beliefs per player.
-Finally, we also hope to quantify the utility of explicitly modeling strategic responses of opponents by comparing our method against non-game-theoretic contingency planners.